 Piles are due to swelling and bulging of the veins as they dip to their lowest point around your bottom.
 Pressure from pushing to open your bowels increases pressure on these veins.
 Pressure from the weight of your baby sitting in your womb (uterus) also pushes on these veins.
 Some people are more prone than others to piles.
 We inherit the tendency for our veins to have tougher walls that don't bulge, or softer veins that give way more easily.
 If you have a tendency to varicose veins in your legs then you may also have a tendency to piles.

 Piles are made worse by constipation, when you are pushing more, and by later pregnancy when the baby weighs more.
 Piles can also be made worse by pushing in labour, which also increases the pressure on them.

 How do I deal with piles (haemorrhoids) during pregnancy?

-- You can help by avoiding constipation (see above), drinking plenty, taking regular exercise and having a good fibre intake to keep the stools soft.
+You can help by avoiding constipation (see above), drinking plenty, taking regular exercise and having a good fibre intake to keep the stools (faeces) soft.

 Varicose veins are swollen veins, most commonly in the legs and most often down the back of the calf and on the inside of the thigh.
 They can also occur in the vulva, in the fleshy outer lips on either side of the vagina.

 Varicose veins result when pressure on a vein makes the vein wall give and bulge, rather as a balloon gives when it is blown up.
-Increased pressure in the veins occurs when there is increased weight in the tummy (abdomen), slowing down the upwards return of blood back towards the heart.
+Increased pressure in the veins occurs when there is increased weight in the tummy (abdomen).
+This slows down the upwards return of blood back towards the heart.
 This means that they often occur or worsen during late pregnancy.
 Pregnancy also tends to make the vein walls softer which makes varicose veins occur more easily.
-The tendency to varicose veins is inherited from your parents - some people unfortunately inherit veins which 'give' more easily, and this makes varicose veins more likely.

 What are the typical symptoms of varicose veins?